SalmonellaIIB/single-cell-tutorials/README.md

 ## Contact
-If you want to contribute to this list or you have any issue regarding it do not hesitate to contacte me.
+If you want to contribute to this list or you have any issue regarding it, do not hesitate to contacte me.
 Noel: ncabanas@iibiomedicas.unam.mx